Hi everybody! Last time we started with the history of DMC, today we continue!

 Her book is available for free at Project Gutenberg.

-Let’s stop here for today and pick up on July 15th for the final part in the history of DMC!
+Let’s stop here for today and pick up next time for the final part in the history of DMC!
 And I’ll be sharing some extremely vintage patterns at the conclusion of the article!

 Penny Nickels is a printmaker that started playing with needles with tremendous effect.
 She and her husband, Johnny Murder, have been described as the “Bonnie and Clyde of Contemporary Embroidery” and you can discover the power of her creativity at her blog.